lu0/current-x-display-info/README.md

    xdisplayinfo   [OPTIONS]

 OPTIONS:
-   -h | --help        Show this manual.
    --name        Name of the current display.
    --resolution  Resolution.
    --offset-x    X coordinate of the top-left corner.
    --offset-y    Y coordinate of the top-left corner.
    --width       Width (resolution along the X axis).
    --height      Height (resolution along the Y axis).
-        --window      ID of the active window (decimal).
+   --window-id   ID of the active window (decimal).
    --all         All previous properties.
 ```